TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 The API call that could produce this error is going to be a handful of lines at most, so having this sort of formatting code inline would overwhelm the code that actually does anything.
 Instead, we build a compact `ApiError` object at the call site and keep the extensive rendering code in some other part of the codebase. `ApiError` becomes an interface between the code that raises the error and the code for managing or displaying the error.
 Refactoring the domain code will not touch error rendering and vice-versa.

-However, none of this strictly needs an error *object*.
-We could have a `render_api_error` function, use it at the API call site and raise an exception containing the resulting string.
-This physically separates the rendering logic from the API call site but still couples the two compared to the rest of the codebase.
-What happens if we want to display the error message in a UI later on?
-What if we have some way to recover from an error, depending on the details?
-What if we want to start keeping statistics about API failures?
-What if we want to switch to a structured binary log format[^structured-logging]?
-Doing any of these would require either rewriting the `render_api_error` function or parsing the resulting string.
-An `ApiError` object, on the other hand, could be caught and handled in arbitrary ways by upstream code without needing to change *anything* downstream.
+However, extracting rendering from the domain logic does not strictly need an error *object*.
+We could have a `renderApiError` function, use it at the API call site and raise an exception containing the resulting string.
+This physically separates error rendering and domain logic but still couples the two too tightly.
+How would we display the error in a UI?
+How would we keep statistics about API failures?
+What if we wanted to switch to a structured log format[^structured-logging]?
+What if a future application has a way to recover from this error gracefully, depending on the details?
+Extracting the rendering logic into a function does not help for any of these situations.
+An `ApiError` object, on the other hand, could be caught and handled in arbitrary ways by upstream code without *any* downstream changes.

 [^structured-logging]: Structured logging has similar benefits to structured errors.
 I didn't want to go into too much detail about it—this blog post was getting too long as-is—but it could be a fun topic for a future post.

+Like other sound architectural choices, clearly separating responsibilities—between *producing* and *consuming* errors—not only helps with our original goal of improving error messages but also makes our codebase simultaneously more flexible *and* easier to maintain.

-Apart from architectural flexibility, I also found structured errors helped with debugging.
-I can include more information with the structured error object than I would provide to the user—including values like functions that aren't even printable.
-When I'm trying to figure out what's causing an error, I get more information whether I'm using a debugger or adding a `catch` with print statements.
+For example, I have found structured errors help with debugging.
+I can include more information with the structured error object than I would provide in a human-readable string: dataframes that are too large to print, connections to active database sessions, closures… whatever makes sense and works with my resource management code.
+(Look out for leaks!)
+The first step of debugging is to observe the system, and a structured error gives me a lot of information quickly whether I'm using a debugger or adding a `catch` with print statements.

+I did not consider debugging when I was first writing this code—I started thinking about errors in terms of error messages, and then I focused on how responsibilities should logically be split in my code.
+Everything else flows from that.

-Errors that can be exposed outside of your own code implicitly become part of the code's public API, and keeping the errors structured makes the API more discoverable and easier to use.
+Errors that are exposed outside of your own code become part of your public API, and keeping the errors structured makes the API more discoverable and flexible.
 When I started thinking in these terms, I also started *testing* errors—does calling my code in intentionally incorrect ways raise the error I expect?
-Turns out that writing tests is *also* much easier with a structured error object than with a string, since I can assert exactly the equalities I need without needing to parse strings or coupling my tests to user-facing error messages.
+Turns out that writing tests is *also* easier with a structured error object than with a string, since I can assert exactly the equalities I need without parsing strings or coupling my tests to user-facing error messages.

 All these advantages stem from a heuristic I've found useful for system design in general: try to keep data structured as long as possible and push operations that lose information towards the edges of your system.
 Information is fundamentally easier to destroy than to (re)create!